Gordon-Reilley/reading-notes/102/Programming-with-JS.md

 In JavaScript, an **operator** is a special symbol used to perform operations on operands (values and variables).

-- **Aritmetic Operators:** are used to perform arithmetic on numbers.
+- **Arithmetic Operators:** are used to perform arithmetic on numbers.
 - **Assignment Operators:** assign values to JavaScript variables.
 - **Comparison Operators:** are used in logical statements to determine equality or difference between variables or values.
 - **Logical Operators:** are used to determine the logic between variables or values.